jhill1/SEPwC.github.io/_sources/Code_basics.rst.txt

 Conditionals
 ------------

 Conditional statements run code based on a variable meeting some condition.
-They allow code to *brnch* and perform actions based on some criteria.
+They allow code to *branch* and perform actions based on some criteria.

 For example, only take a square root if the number if > than 0